-- Repository server should be RHEL server version 6.5 with minimum yum version 3.2.29.
-Base server installation is recommended for the repository server. - Perl and Python should be installed on the server.
-Perl modules JSON.pm and Config::Simple.pm need to be installed on the Linux server. - Web server (HTTP/HTTPS) should be configured on the server.
+- Repository server should be RHEL server version 6.5 with minimum YUM version 3.2.29.
+Base server installation is recommended for the repository server. - Web server (HTTP/HTTPS) should be configured on the server.
 Two-way SSL configuration is recommended for HTTPS.
-Default ports are 80 for HTTP and 443 for HTTPS. - Repository server should have minimum 50 GB disk space available for repository data. - Repository server should have connectivity with SORT as well as with the virtual appliances.
+Default ports are 80 for HTTP and 443 for HTTPS. - Repository server should have minimum 50 GB disk space available for repository data.